sinmi-hub/Complex-Projects/README.md

 - Description

-	BitTorrent is a peer-to-peer file sharing protocol used for distributing large amounts of data.
+	- BitTorrent is a peer-to-peer file sharing protocol used for distributing large amounts of data.
 Here, I build a BitTorrent client that's capable of downloading a publicly available file using the BitTorrent protocol.
 BitTorrent helps file downloads to be a lot faster and reduces server load.
 More information about this project will be in the READMe file of the BitTorrent directory.

 - Model Inspiration and Real life use

-    Tranmission is a BitTorrent Client that is used
+	- Tranmission is an open source BitTorrent Client that is used by Ubuntu and is the current default(As of May 2024)

 - Status: In Progress